-You may be just a small company but building a good reputation to grow your business, or even going global at that, doesn’t need that much these days.
+You may be just a small company but building a good reputation to g your business, or even going global at that, doesn’t need that much these days.
 All it takes is a lot of creativity, technology and integrity.
 It’s the digital age and your footprint is there for all the world to see.

 Small enterprises are the backbone of most economies around the world.
 Significantly higher in numbers than big companies, they create more employment and collectively contribute more to a country’s gross domestic product (GDP).
 The Geneva-based International Labor Organisation (ILO) said small businesses account for between 50 to 70 percent of GDP’s in the 37 countries belonging to the Organisation for Economic Co-operation and Development (OECD).

 That said, it doesn’t take a lot to imagine that the shop next door is an SMB whose owner is on the same boat as you are.
 And it doesn’t take a lot of thinking to venture into the thought that the market is saturated with job seekers looking and are qualified for work at SMBs.